AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-customize-emailshare.md

 ---
 description: Email share tool consists of a button added to the Social share panel and the modal dialog box which displays when the tool is activated.
 The position of the button is fully managed by the Social share tool.
-seo-description: Email share tool consists of a button added to the Social share panel and the modal dialog box which displays when the tool is activated.
-The position of the button is fully managed by the Social share tool.
-seo-title: Email share

 solution: Experience Manager
 title: Email share
-uuid: e080ae49-c38f-43c3-a7b9-d5f8f41ba6d0

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---